AugustAtSeattle/SpeakNote/README.md

 - [Database Schema](Database-Schema) - Detailed structure of the database used in SpeakNote.
 - [SQL Query Composer(GPT API Assitant](SQL-Query-Composer-(OPENAI-Assistants-API)) - A OPENAI Assistants API

-### Future Expansion Considerations
-- **Siri Integration**: Planned for future versions as enhancements.
-The architecture is designed to be flexible to integrate these features without a major overhaul.
-- **Modular Design**: Components like voice recognition and language processing are kept modular for easy upgrades or replacements.
-- **Cloud Storage**: Future versions may support cloud storage for notes, enabling users to access their notes across devices.

 ## How to Contribute
 We welcome contributions to the SpeakNote project.
 If you're interested in contributing, please read our contribution guidelines.